Mar 4, 2022, 3:31:58 PM CST Jan 19, 2025, 4:56:32 PM CST

 Melatonin is a hormone produced in your body that helps regulate your sleep-wake cycle.

-"Melatonin is secreted from the pineal gland in response to dark exposure, whereas light exposure inhibits this mechanism," explains Dr. Caraballo.
 "When the sun sets and we turn down the lights, the brain releases melatonin.
-That makes us sleepy."
+That makes us sleepy," explains Dr. Caraballo.

-To help children fall asleep, some parents turn to melatonin in supplement form as a sleep aid.
+Some parents turn to melatonin supplements to help their child fall asleep.
 However, Dr. Caraballo advises that most children without developmental or neurologic differences should be able to achieve healthy sleep without melatonin supplements.

-If you've tried a healthy bedtime routine but your child is still not sleeping well, you can ask your child's pediatrician if melatonin supplements are right for your child.
+If you've tried a healthy bedtime routine but your child is still not sleeping well, you can ask your child's pediatrician about melatonin supplements.
 Melatonin supplements are available at pharmacies or health food stores and come in a variety of forms, such as:

 • Extended-release capsules